CS gas: Toxicity

-TRPA1 (Transient Receptor Potential-Ankyrin 1) ion channel expressed on nociceptors, especially [the trigeminal nerve, has been implicated as the site of action for CS gas in rodent models.
+TRPA1 (Transient Receptor Potential-Ankyrin 1) ion channel expressed on nociceptors, especially the trigeminal nerve, has been implicated as the site of action for CS gas in rodent models.

 Although described as a non-lethal weapon for crowd control, studies have raised doubts about this classification.
 CS can cause severe lung damage and can also significantly damage the heart and liver.

-On 28 September 2000, Prof. Dr. Uwe Heinrich released a study commissioned by John Danforth, of the United States Office of Special Counsel, to investigate the use of CS by the FBI at the Branch Davidians' Mount Carmel compound.
+On 28 September 2000, Prof. Dr. Uwe Heinrich released a study commissioned by John Danforth, of the United States Office of Special Counsel, to investigate the use of CS by the F.B.I at the Branch Davidians' Mount Carmel compound.
 He said no human deaths had been reported, but concluded that the lethality of CS used would have been determined mainly by two factors: whether gas masks were used and whether the occupants were trapped in a room.
 He suggests that if no gas masks were used and the occupants were trapped, then, "there is a distinct possibility that this kind of CS exposure can significantly contribute to or even cause lethal effects".

 CS gas can have a clastogenic effect (abnormal chromosome change) on mammalian cells, but no studies have linked it to miscarriages or stillbirths.
 In Egypt, CS gas was reported to be the cause of death of several protesters in Mohamed Mahmoud Street near Tahrir square during the November 2011 protests.
 The solvent in which CS is dissolved, methyl isobutyl ketone (MIBK), is classified as harmful by inhalation; irritating to the eyes and respiratory system; and repeated exposure may cause skin dryness or cracking.